flaf/miscellaneous/puppet/modules/network/README.md

                                      $default_dns )
 ```

 The `local_resolver` parameter is a boolean.
-If true, the
+If true (its
-class will install the unbound service which listens on
+default value), the class will install the unbound service
-localhost. unbound will be a DNS forwarder which will forward
+which listens on localhost. unbound will be a DNS forwarder
-all DNS queries to the DNS servers of the `$nameservers`
+which will forward all DNS queries to the DNS servers of the
-parameter.
-In this case, the file `/etc/resolv.conf` will be
+`$nameservers` parameter.
+In this case, the file
-updated and the stanza below will be inserted:
+`/etc/resolv.conf` will be updated and the stanza below will
+be inserted:

 ```
 nameserver 127.0.0.1
 ```

+The parameters `lr_interface` and `lr_access_control`
+represent the options `interface` and `access-control` of
+the local resolver unbound (see the manual unbound.conf(5)
+for more details).
+If `local_resolver` is set to `false`,
+these parameters are completely ignored.
+The default value
+of these parameters is `[]` (ie an empty array).
+In this
+case, no option `interface` is present in the unbound
+configuration (ie unbound just listens to 127.0.0.1) and no
+option `access-control` is present too.

+**Remark :** if `'127.0.0.1'` is not present in the
+parameter `lr_interface`, it will be automatically appended
+(so that the host is always able to use the unbound service
+via locahost).

 The `timeout` parameter is an integer which sets the
 `timeout:` stanza in the file `/etc/resolv.conf`.
 Its